AshrafHanyy/AshrafHanyy.github.io/content/blog/Meeting Dr.Tarek/index.md

 She then questioned on what do I mean by "bottleneck to live".
 To which I illustrated that there's too much pressure underlying this exam.
 Most students think that if they don't achieve high grades, they will end up in a bad school, then a bad job with a bad salary and eventually will live a miserable life.
 And so it is not their morality that is being questioned but rather it is the exam that is triggering their basic survival instinct.

 Anyways as I don't wish to bore the reader with my full psychological analysis of the situation back then.
-Let's just say I had some very well formulated opinions (according to her)
+Let's just say I had some very well formulated opinions.

 ### First Contact